-As if the two very large meals of the day weren’t enough, I couldn’t resist finding out was behind the “chocolate semi sphere” on the menu.
+As if the two substantial meals of the day weren't enough, I couldn't resist finding out what was behind the “chocolate semi-sphere” on the menu.

 It's safe to say if I were living in Spain, France, Italy, or any other western European country, I'd be on cholesterol medication by now.